Leon-Drq/Devcon_BKK/README.md

     -   Discord IDs
 -   link to canister on mainnet (e.g. `https://5zugh-4yaaa-aaaag-qjqra-cai.raw.icp0.io`)
 -   your ICP principal for the payout (from the OISY wallet)
--   feedback part
-    -   what have you learned
-    -   what were the challenges you ran into
-    -   what are you proud of

 ## Challenge Submission